craigchristenson/2checkout_rails_example/README.md

 Once the sale is processed successfully, 2Checkout passes the customer and the sale parameters back to the approved URL that you setup on the Site Management page in your 2Checkout account.
-We don't have a method yet to handle the passback so lets go ahead and create one in our carts controller.
+We don't have a method yet to handle the passback so lets go ahead and create one in our carts controller under **/app/conrollers/carts_controller.rb**.

-ruby app/conrollers/carts_controller.rb

 `
 class CartsController < ApplicationController